Loading organizations...

 Key people at Life Patch Systems.

-Life Patch Systems was founded by Miles Bird (Founder).
+Life Patch Systems was founded in 2013 by Miles Bird (Founder).

 Life Patch Systems (also referred to as Life Patch Team) is a healthcare startup developing a non-invasive, real-time temperature monitoring system aimed at tracking body temperature continuously without invasive methods.[1]
 Based in Philadelphia, Pennsylvania, it targets healthcare and Internet of Things (IoT) applications in health/medical fields, serving patients, athletes, or individuals needing fever or thermal monitoring, such as for illness detection or athletic recovery.[1]
 The product solves the problem of inaccurate or cumbersome temperature tracking by providing wearable, real-time data, with early traction from founders connected to the Wharton School at the University of Pennsylvania.[1]